In Luke 9:18-20, Yahushua [Jesus] asked the question of His Disciples: “Whom do you say that I am?”

 There are two kinds of people.

-One kind of person believes that the entire Bible, both Old and New Testaments, are the Words of the Eternal, Living God.
-These also believe that Yahushua Messiah is God Almighty in the flesh:
+One kind of person believes that the entire Bible, both Old and New Testaments, are the perfect Words of the Eternal, Living God.
+These people believe the written Scriptures that declare that Yahushua Messiah is God Almighty in the flesh:

-These have been deceived by teachers who teach a fabricated version of Yahushua — their own invented “Jesus.”
-These people insist that the Bible can not be accurate in certain verses because it conflicts with the man-made doctrines they have learned.
-These people have been blinded to the many, many Scriptures that clearly and plainly reveal the deity of Yahushua.
+These have been deceived by teachers who teach a fabricated version of Yahushua — their own invented “Jesus”, a man-made concoction.
+These people reject certain Scriptures that conflict with their man-made doctrines.
+These people are blinded to the many Scriptures that clearly and plainly reveal the deity of Yahushua.
+These people have not honestly investigated the Scriptures for themselves.

 Love The Truth